BrianSigafoos/hugo_site/content/2014-01-27-cooking-recipes.md

 ### Family meal plan

 From ~2022-2025, I quickly prepare dinner in 30 minutes after work.
-Typically, I bake with all 3 oven racks, at 425F in convection mode using rapid preheat (rotating trays to not burn whatever is closes to the heat source).
+Typically, I bake with all 3 oven racks, at 425F in convection mode using rapid preheat (rotating trays to not burn whatever is closest to the heat source).

 - Sun: Roast chicken night: Roast chicken (spatchcocked) with whole sweet potato and carrots in roasting pan, veggie tray frozen broccoli/cauliflower and chopped mushrooms
 - Mon: Salmon + ravioli night: Salmon filets w/ chopped mushrooms (rack A), sweet potato fries (rack B), broccoli + veggies (rack C), and cheese ravioli on stovetop